mlrun/mlrun/docs/quick-start.md

 ### Convert python code to a function

 Place the previously defined `get_data` code in a file called `get_data.py`.
-Wd can then use MLRun's `code_to_function` to run that python code as an MLRun function on other runtimes:
+We can then use MLRun's `code_to_function` to run that python code as an MLRun function on other runtimes:

 ```python